Completing a Sea Trial: Essential Tips for Ensuring Boat Performance and Safety

 • Take the chance to check the anchor.
 This way, you would also have the opportunity to try zero-speed stabilizers or only the rolling period if stabilization is available but not switched on.
 Crane and tender can also be surveyed while at anchor.

 Running the two-staged survey is a very important step when purchasing a yacht.
 It is a big investment, but it can give you peace of mind when using the yacht in the future if done by the right professional.
-On the other side, a bad survey report can dramatically decrease the asking price and lead to a great deal.
+On the other side, a bad survey report can dramatically decrease the asking price and lead to a great deal for the buyer.
 The buyer usually pays the survey after a deposit has been given in an escrow account.
 Usually, the seller covers fuel expenses for the sea trial, but this is not a rule, and it should be discussed before the process.

 A Sea Trial Is a Test and Not a Pleasure Ride